Why Do A Litter Index?

 KACCB's 2022 Litter Index

 Keep Athens-Clarke County Beautiful is excited to partner with UGA's Debris Tracker to monitor litter in Athens.
 To participate, volunteers should track items using the Keep Athens-Clarke County Beautiful +UGA list.
 See our google map of survey sites or download a PDF of the maps.
-Volunteers are asked to collect litter and log data for 30 minutes from their chosen area.
+Volunteers are asked to collect litter and log data from a 100 M by 1 M transect.
 Participants can track individually or in teams and log as they go or count and upload information at the end of the session.
 Interested in seeing the results?
 Anyone can access the datasets from the Debris Tracker.

 Questions?
 Call 706-613-3501 ext.
 7872 or email firstname.lastname@example.org.